nwana-peace/aws-projects/README.md

-# aws-projects
+# 🛠️ AWS Projects by Peace

-🛠️ Practice projects to learn AWS by building
+☘️ Small, practical projects to learn AWS hands-on.
+🔴 Goal is to learn AWS by doing real demos, sharng what works and what fails, and keeping everything simple and clear.

+## 📑 Projects

+coming soon.....